tfsaggregator/tfsaggregator/docs/Internals.md

 The Core is decoupled from the logging sub-system: interesting events are pushed via the `Aggregator.Core.ILogEvents` interface that each client must implement.

 # Build
-We used Visual Studio Community Edition 2013 Update 4 to develop this version.
+We used Visual Studio Community Edition 2013 Update 4 and Visual Studio Community Edition 2015 to develop this version.
 It requires a number of TFS assemblies that cannot be redistributed.
-You can find the complete
+You can find the complete list [here](../references/PLACEHOLDER.txt).